AneriPatel23/hiring-engineers/answers.md

 ```
 DD_API_KEY=196f66f0b5580cfc5e6cfd6948bXXXXX bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
 ```
-You can find the easy-install command based on the agent you are using on the datadog portal.
+The easy-install command based on the agent I am using was obtained from the datadog portal.
 As I am using Ubuntu, I came across this command via ```Integration > Agent > Ubuntu``` section in my datadog portal.

 Once running this command, agent is installed on VM and ```datdog.yaml``` configuration file is generated in ```/etc/datadog-agent```.
 I added some tags to this configuration file.
 This is the configuration file: